-MM HAZ-1: LACDPW Design Division shall prepare and implement maintenance practices that include periodic removal and replacement of surface soils and media that may accumulate constituents that could result in further migration of constituents to sub-soils and groundwater.
-A BMP Maintenance Plan shall be prepared by LACDPW Design Division prior to project construction, that identifies the frequency and procedures for removal and/or replacement of accumulated debris, surface soils and/or media (to depth where constituent concentrations do not represent a hazardous conditions and/or have the potential to migrate further and impact groundwater) to avoid accumulation of hazardous concentrations and the potential to migrate further to sub-soils and groundwater.
+MM HAZ-1: LACDPW Design Division shall prepare and implement maintenance practices that include periodic removal and replacement of surface soils and media that may accumulated constituents that could result in further migration of constituents to sub-soils and groundwater from the pre-treatment device.
+A BMP Maintenance Plan shall be prepared by LACDPW Design Division prior to project construction, that identifies the frequency and procedures for removal and/or replacement of accumulated constituents debris, surface soils and/or media (to depth where constituent concentrations do not represent a hazardous conditions and/or have the potential to migrate further and impact groundwater) to avoid accumulation of hazardous concentrations and the potential to migrate further to sub-soils and groundwater.
 The BMP Maintenance Plan may consist of a general maintenance guideline that applies to several types of smaller distributed BMPs.
-Structural BMPs shall be designed to prevent migration of constituents that may impact groundwater.
+Structural Pretreatment BMPs shall be designed and maintained to prevent migration of constituents that may impact groundwater.